Extremal values of the Sackin tree balance index: Results

-In total, we conclude that the bound provided by Theorem \ref{maxsackin} is tight, as Proposition \ref{sackinCat} implies that for each $n$, the caterpillar reaches this bound, and by Theorem \ref{catisunique} we know that the caterpillar is unique with this property, i.e. the caterpillar is the unique tree with maximal Sackin index.
-So for all $n$, there is precisely one tree with maximal Sackin index.
-We will show in the following section that this is different for the minimal Sackin index, as it can be taken on by various trees (depending on $n$).
+In total, we conclude that the caterpillar is indeed the unique binary tree maximizing the Sackin index, i.e. the caterpillar is the unique most imbalanced binary tree.
+So for all $n$, there is precisely one binary tree with maximal Sackin index.
+As we will show in Section \ref{sec_binmin}, the situation is entirely different for the minimal Sackin index in the binary case, as it can be taken on by various trees (depending on $n$).
+Moreover, we will show in Section \ref{sec_nonbin} that the binary caterpillar remains the unique tree maximizing the Sackin index even if we do not restrict the maximization to binary trees.

-We conclude this section by noting that the sequence $(a_n)_{n \in \mathbb{N}_{\geq 1}}$ with $a_n=\mathcal{S}(T^{cat}_n)=\frac{n(n+1)}{2}-1$ for $i \in \mathbb{N}\geq 1$, which starts with 2, 5, 9, 14, 20, 27, 35, 44, 54, 65, 77, 90, 104, 119, 135, 152, 170, 189, 209, $\ldots$, corresponds to sequence A000096 in the Online Encyclopedia of Integer Sequences OEIS \cite[Sequence A000096]{OEIS}, when the index is shifted by 1 (i.e. the $i$\textsuperscript{th} entry of the OEIS sequence corresponds to the $(i+1)$\textsuperscript{st} entry of our sequence).
+We conclude this subsection by noting that the sequence of maximal Sackin values $(a_n)_{n \in \mathbb{N}_{\geq 1}}$ with $a_n=\mathcal{S}(T^{cat}_n)=\frac{n(n+1)}{2}-1$ for $i \in \mathbb{N}\geq 1$, which starts with 2, 5, 9, 14, 20, 27, 35, 44, 54, 65, 77, 90, 104, 119, 135, 152, 170, 189, 209, $\ldots$, corresponds to sequence A000096 in the Online Encyclopedia of Integer Sequences OEIS \cite[Sequence A000096]{OEIS}, when the index is shifted by 1 (i.e. the $i$\textsuperscript{th} entry of the OEIS sequence corresponds to the $(i+1)$\textsuperscript{st} entry of our sequence).
 So this sequence has already occurred in other contexts, which might link the maximal Sackin index to other areas of research like the study of prime polyominoes or the traveling salesman polytope \cite[Sequence A000096]{OEIS}.